HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-25][Active] https://github.com/petgraph/fixedbitset - https://github.com/petgraph/fixedbitset
 [2019-10-25][Active] https://github.com/petgraph/petgraph - Graph data structure library.
 Known to support Rust 1.37 and later.
 It implements many graph algoithms.
 [2019-10-25][died] https://github.com/eternaleye/rust-critbit - A crit bit tree, also known as a Binary Patricia Trie is a trie (https://en.wikipedia.org/wiki/Trie), also called digital tree and sometimes radix tree or prefix tree (as they can be searched by prefixes), is an ordered tree data structure that is used to store a dynamic set or associative array where the keys are usually strings.
 Unlike a binary search tree, no node in the tree stores the key associated with that node; instead, its position in the tree defines the key with which it is associated. more ref: https://github.com/jfager/functional-critbit, also http://cr.yp.to/critbit.html
+[2019-10-25][Active] https://github.com/dtolnay/precise - Full precision decimal representation of f64
+[2019-10-25][Active] https://github.com/dtolnay/ryu - Pure Rust implementation of Ryū, an algorithm to quickly convert floating point numbers to decimal strings.
+[2019-10-25][Active] https://github.com/kardeiz/fast-map - A small library and custom derive to create a map-like struct that uses match expressions to get and insert values.
+If you know your keys at compile-time, this library will likely be faster than HashMap for supported map operations.
+[2019-10-25][Active] https://github.com/tantivy-search/bitpacking - This crate is a Rust port of Daniel Lemire's simdcomp C library.
+[2019-10-25][Active] https://github.com/BurntSushi/rust-snappy - A pure Rust implementation of the Snappy compression algorithm.
+Includes streaming compression and decompression using the Snappy frame format.
+This implementation is ported from both the reference C++ implementation and the Go implementation. http://google.github.io/snappy/
+[2019-10-25][Active] https://github.com/BurntSushi/regex-automata - A low level regular expression library that uses deterministic finite automata.
+It supports a rich syntax with Unicode support, has extensive options for configuring the best space vs time trade off for your use case and provides support for cheap deserialization of automata for use in no_std environments.

 ### Data or Database/Datawarehouse opt relatives
 [2019-10-18][Active] https://github.com/pingcap/rust-prometheus